TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-15-cool-features-of-swiss-knife.md

 }
 ```

-We can use this to improve tool outputs, API results and also tests fixture files.
+We can use this to improve tool outputs, API results, and also test fixture files.

 ```bash
 vendor/bin/swiss-knife pretty-json /tests